sempernow/k8s-vanilla-ha/README.md

     - `https://192.168.0.100:8443` (HALB VIP)
         - Cluster Address is VIP on (External) Node Network.
             - The HAProxy/Keepalived HALB implements VRRP to affect a virtual gateway router having all the control nodes as its clients.
+                - The VIP should lie outside the subnet's DHCP-server range, else a reserved (static) address therein.
         - `sudo cat /etc/kubernetes/admin.conf |yq .clusters.[].cluster.server`
         - `--advertise-address=192.168.0.93`
             - @ `kubelet`, `kube-apiserver`, `etcd`